In Athens, an Unexpected Greek Renaissance

 It deserves it, too, especially right now.
 Years of economic catastrophe and political fecklessness have instilled in its residents an almost heroic fatalism.
 I recently spent a week in the city talking to everyone from soup-kitchen volunteers to anarchist waiters to local art- and fashion-world denizens.
 No one I met believes a real recovery is coming.
 But what's inspiring is that Athenians are getting on with their lives anyway.
 They've stopped waiting — for the government to get its act together, for the EU to bail them out.
 They're finding ways, small and large, to move forward.

 This process, however painful, has unexpectedly dynamized Athens.
 A desperate creative energy has gripped its art world.
 Chronically underemployed young people are launching cooperative restaurants and cafés.
 And an audacious generation of entrepreneurs is investing in locally made luxury products.
 All of this creative bootstrapping has coincided with an unexpected surge in foreign tourism.
 A record 27 million people visited Greece in 2016.
 Suddenly, the city's cafés are full, restaurants are opening, and hotels are going up.
+From left: Tyre, a sculpture by Ai Weiwei, from an exhibition of his work at the Museum of Cycladic Art; the grounds of the Stavros Niarchos Foundation Cultural Center.
+Julian Broad

 At the same time, Athens has experienced an eruption of high culture.
 In recent years, it has become a hot spot for avant-garde performance, like Katerina Evangelatou's staging of Euripides' Rhesus as a Sleep No More–style journey at Aristotle's Lyceum.
 The prestigious German art festival Documenta began a three-month run here in April, its first-ever event outside its home country.
 And last fall, after more than a decade of management fiascoes, the National Museum of Contemporary Art opened in a once-derelict 1950s-era brewery south of the Acropolis, showcasing leading Greek artists and international stars like Shirin Neshat and Bill Viola.